gutentag2012/form-signals/docs/guide/quickstart.md

 ## Creating your first form

-This is how you would create a simple registration form with a name and email field would look like.
+This is what a simple registration form with a name and email field would look like.
 This example also includes validation using the Zod library.

-In a real world project, you would then probably connect the state of the form to a UI, this is not covered in this example.
-Check out the [React quickstart guide](/guide/react/quickstart#creating-your-first-form) for an example with the React bindings.
+Connecting the form state to a UI is not covered here.
+For an example with React bindings, check out the [React quickstart guide](/guide/react/quickstart#creating-your-first-form).

 ::: code-group